 And, of course, I know that my family and I will be well comforted by your prayers, both during my surgery and hospitalization, and during my recovery.
 We will have family in town to help out and tend to our physical needs, but it is a tremendous blessing to know that we will be in your prayers during this time.

 My leave will begin on Monday, January 6th, and I should be back in the office on Tuesday, February 18th.
 If you have any questions or concerns before this time, please do not hesitate to call, email, or come in to talk to me.

 Yours in Christ, Eliza

 Eliza was raised in Acton, Massachusetts.
 She earned a BA with honors (French and Spanish, Magna cum Laude from the University of Pittsburgh in 1999, and a MA (French Studies) from New York University in 2001.
 She graduated from Harvard Divinity School with a M.Div. in 2009.

-Following graduation she served as Youth Coordinator at First Congregational Church in Sharon, Massachusetts.
-She will be ordained in June, and then formally installed at First Church by the Carroll-Strafford Association of the New Hampshire Conference.
+Following graduation Eliza served as Youth Coordinator at First Congregational Church in Sharon, Massachusetts.

-She is the first woman to serve as Pastor of First Church in its 281 year history.
-Eliza is married to Marcey Buchakjian-Tweedy, and they have two sons, Asa (age 2) and Elias (age 4 months).
-They currently live in Attleboro, Massachusetts, but will be moving to Rochester in May.
+She is the first woman to serve as Pastor of First Church in its 282 year history.
+Eliza is married to Marcey Buchakjian-Tweedy, and they have two sons, Asa and Elias.
+They currently live in Rochester.

 Follow me on Twitter and Facebook